rubenafo/yfMongo/README.md

 yfMongo
 ==============

-This module provides a database admin command line interface to store the stock content fetched using __[YahooFetcher](http://www.github.com/rubenafo/YahooFetcher)__ module into a MongoDb.
+yfMongo provides a database admin command line interface to store the stock content fetched using __[YahooFetcher](http://www.github.com/rubenafo/YahooFetcher)__ module into a MongoDb.

 The main idea is to provide a wrap application to handle the database content in order to keep some consistency between the